cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 comp.setInstancedAttribute('a_instanced_color', [100, 150, 200, 255]); // should match the specified format
 ```

-**Note**: The instanced properties will be reset to all zeros whenever creating a new PSO (the most common case is when assigning a new material).
+> **Note**: the instanced properties will be reset to all zeros whenever creating a new PSO (the most common case is when assigning a new material).

 ### WebGL 1 fallback Support